-Due to the use of git-submodules, devtools::install_github can no longer be used to install the latest version of R package.
-Thus, one has to run git to check out the code first:
+Due to the use of git-submodules, devtools::install\github can no longer be used to install the latest version of R package.
+Thus, one has to run git to check out the code first, see Obtaining the Source Code on how to initialize the git repository for XGBoost.
+The simplest way to install the R package after obtaining the source code is: